 - Theses cleaners can not differentiate between the various fuel related components.
 It will have a cleaning affect on all the components it touches, thereby sending all the removed debris and contaminates from these components directly to the injectors.
 This can cause the filter baskets to become clogged.
 The minimum you can do before you use any in-tank cleaner on an older vehicle or a vehicle with suspected fuel related problems, is to ensure drain the old fuel and install a new fuel filter before you pour any cleaner in the tank.

-- Take into consideration that some in tank injector cleaner and the overuse of these chemicals can and eventually will damage expensive catalytic convertors and possibly oxygen sensors too.
+- Take into consideration that some in tank fuel injection cleaner and the overuse of these chemicals can and eventually will damage expensive catalytic convertors and possibly oxygen sensors too.

 - If the vehicle was not operated for an extended period of time we suggest that all fuel related components be cleaned internally before additives are poured into the tank.